lilygoose89/lilybruns/_pages/about.md

 * Whether Trello is an effective productivity tool or not
 * Whether Dr Who is sci-fi or fantasy
 * What my love languages are
-* Why Thailand's shit policies exacerbate the problem of statelessness in Southeast Asia
+* Thailand's shitty immigration policies and its stateless people problem
 * What my favorite anime is
 * How Eastern philosophy figured out the whole consciousness thing ages ago and it's cute Western science is finally catching up

-Hmm...
-Let's go ahead and consider this list my brainstorm for forthcoming blog topics.
-Expect more to come!
+Hmm… Let's go ahead and consider this list my brainstorm for forthcoming blog topics.
+Expect more to come\!

-Anyways, in addition to being a thinker and a talker, I have a fun habit of interrupting people, most egregiously with the opening line, "well actually..." ('cause everyone _loves_ being corrected, amirite?).
+Anyways, in addition to being a thinker and a talker, I have a fun habit of interrupting people, most egregiously with the opening line, "well actually…" ('cause everyone *loves* being corrected, amirite?).
 I'm working on it, but I was picked on as a child and being a knowitall kind of became my defense mechanism.
 Sorry, not sorry.
 We're all works in progress.

 ### All I want is a giant warehouse for me and my friends

 Maybe it was all that not fitting in or maybe it's because I've run away so many times that I'll now forever be chasing the feeling of home (insert thoughtful pause) but I have, as they say, "a thing" for bringing together communities.

 Yes, if you have ever had a conversation with me, I am indeed obsessed with startups and content marketing, but I hope my life's work will be nurturing community.